 It is all about building a relationship with your audience that inspires trust and loyalty, encourages interaction and offers information, as opposed to simply pushing products or services on them.
 Good content marketing can build your brand's image and convey personality without being aggressive or overly promotional.

 Statistics from the Content Marketing Institute show that content marketing leaders experience 7.8 times more traffic to their site than non-leaders and generate 3 times as many leads.
-In a world where ecommerce is accounting for higher and higher shares of retailers’ sales, this increased traffic generation is invaluable for any business.
+Sharing this content on social media, in email marketing, and via other platforms can give your website — and brand — more visibility.

 On top of that, content marketing is highly cost-effective.
-With cost of goods consistently rising, profit margins in the retail industry can be thin.
-Retail brands cannot waste money on ineffective efforts and must be conservative with their marketing budgets.
+We know that most companies cannot waste money on ineffective marketing efforts and must be conservative with their budgets.

-Content marketing is effective and comparatively inexpensive, providing retailers with more bang for their buck.
-Web Strategies Inc. conducted a survey of leading digital marketing firms and found that content marketing ranked as the channel with the third highest return on investment, just after email marketing and SEO.
+Content marketing is effective and comparatively inexpensive to other marketing tactics, providing brands with more bang for their buck.
 You can also optimize both your content and SEO efforts by integrating them — get two benefits for the price of one!

 Even if your blog posts or videos do not immediately lead to a sale, quality content builds warm traffic that you can remarket to later.
 Businesses with strong content efforts drive higher conversion rates over time — up to 6 times higher than non-content marketing competition.

 So if your interest is piqued, you may be wondering where to start.
 No matter if this is the first time your brand is embarking on content marketing or you’re ready to revamp your current strategy, there are some key steps you should take.